madengr/nbfm_rec/README.md

 Tested with:
-GNU Radio 3.7
+- GNU Radio 3.7
-Ettus N210 + WBX
+- Ettus N210 + WBX
-Ettus B200
+- Ettus B200

 Notes:

 Run with -h for help

-Channels (in Hz) are read from channels.txt newline delimited file Suggest starting with 162.55E6 for local NOAA radio or 144.39E6 for APRS
+Channels (in Hz) are read from channels.txt newline delimited file.
+Suggest starting with 162.55E6 for local NOAA radio or 144.39E6 for APRS

 Keep adding channels as long as they are within the 25 MHz sample rate